Pu Erh Tea Taste Explained!

 If the wo dui wei stays, you can consider airing and awakening your pu erh in a yixing jar.

 Pu erh of different tea mountains has different taste.
 Banzhang, Yiwu, Jingmai, Bingdao, Bulang, Bangdong… Famous tea mountains like these all produce Pu erh with their own distinct characteristics in taste.
 Banzhang tea has the most aggressive flavour; Yiwu tea is peaceful with high aroma; Jingmai tea is moderate and soft; Bingdao tea tastes crisp and sweet; Bulang tea tastes heavy; Bangdong tea has a sweet aftertaste that last very long.

-Besides these 6 famous tea mountains, new have appeared contenders appeared in the recent period.
+Besides these 6 famous tea mountains, new contenders have appeared in the recent period.
 See below a map with all mountains shown: